rolfea/test-audio-site/README.md

 ## What is this?

-Just a sandbo for my experiments with the Web Audio API.
+Just a sandbox for my experiments with the Web Audio API.

 ## Run It